scott-knight/linux-on-windows-11/ZSHRC-ubuntu.md

 ZSH_THEME="spaceship"

 # Set list of themes to pick from when loading at random
-# Setting this variable when ZSH_THEME="spaceship"
+# Setting this variable when ZSH_THEME=random will cause zsh to load
 # a theme from this variable instead of looking in $ZSH/themes/
 # If set to an empty array, this variable will have no effect.
 # ZSH_THEME_RANDOM_CANDIDATES=( "robbyrussell" "agnoster" )